OpenRailAssociation/github-org-manager/GOVERNANCE.md

 # Governance Policy

 This document provides the governance policy for the Project.
-Maintainers agree to this policy and to abide by all Project polices, including the [code of conduct](./CODE-OF-CONDUCT.md) by adding their name to the [`MAINTAINERS.md` file](./MAINTAINERS.md).
+Maintainers agree to this policy and to abide by all Project policies, including the [code of conduct](./CODE-OF-CONDUCT.md) by adding their name to the [`MAINTAINERS.md` file](./MAINTAINERS.md).

 ## 1. Roles.